 Renewable energy has the potential to solve a majority of the energy shortage and demand issues around the world.
 And what is the cherry on top of the cake?
 That is, it’s extremely pocket-friendly.
 The benefits of renewable energy have attracted a large number of players to formulate new technologies by implementing clean energy sources.
 But the journey to success for renewable sources of generating energy is not as easy as it seems to be.
-Commercialization barriers faced by new technology, price distortions from existing subsidies, high transaction cost, and inadequate information are some of the few drawbacks that players seeking to venture into the renewable energy market face.
+Commercialization barriers faced by new technology, price distortions from existing subsidies, high transaction costs, and inadequate information are some of the few drawbacks that players seeking to venture into the renewable energy market face.
 Let us discuss a few of them in detail:

 Renewable energy requires a considerable amount of initial investment, especially in the technology involved to harness energy from these sources.
 It also involves the cost for finding the apt sites to set up the infrastructure necessary for generating energy.
 For e.g., to generate wind energy, developers must first identify the most apt site with the appropriate flow of wind to set up the windmills.
-Also, the costs associated with the installation and maintenance of the infrastructure for renewable energy is also high.
+Also, the costs associated with the installation and maintenance of the infrastructure for renewable energy are also high.

 Lack of information